Espresso-AI/anchors-for-object-detection/README.md

 # Anchors for Object Detections
 This repo has two purposes.
-1. generate anchors for prediction
+1. generate anchors for one-stage detection models' prediction
 2. assign targets to the anchors for obtaining the loss